FlorianWilhelm/wald-stack-demo/README.md

       ```
       and set `account`, `password` as well as `user` accordingly.
 Also check that the value of `warehouse` corresponds
       to the one you have in Snowflake,
-   7. test that your connection works by running `dbt debug`.
+   7. test that your connection works by running `dbt debug` in the directory of this repo.
 You should see "All checks passed!"-message.

 3. Setting up [**A**irbyte] locally, i.e.:
    1. make sure you have [docker] installed,